Qumulo/docs/nfsv4.1-auth-sys-acls.md

 Alternatively, you can configure UID or GID mappings for the cluster's local users or groups.

-When SMB ACLs refer to users or groups not mapped to a corresponding NFS UID or GID, the users or groups appear with the `nobody` UID (`65534`).
+When SMB ACLs refer to users or groups not mapped to a corresponding NFS UID or GID, the users or groups appear with the `NOBODY` UID (`65534`).

 To discover which mappings your cluster can perform for a file, use the following CLI commands: